bradwestness/bradwestness.github.io/_posts/2018/2018-10-30-tuesdays-with-bernie-no-1-postseason-postmortem.md

 ---
 layout: post
-title: Mondays with Bernie No. 1 - Postseason Postmortem
+title: Tuesdays with Bernie No. 1 - Postseason Postmortem
 categories: [Mondays with Bernie, Brewers, Baseball]
 ---

-Welcome to _Mondays with Bernie_, my new Brewers-themed baseball blog series.
+Welcome to _Tuesdays with Bernie_, my new Brewers-themed baseball blog series.
 My plan is to do one a week for the duration of the 2019 season, at least.

 Starting a weekly blog series about the Brewers the last week of the season